ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

 #### Declaring a file system

-The [FileSystem](https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/class_file_system.html) class provides the core API for file system operations.
+The <a href="https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/classmbed_1_1_file_system.html" target="_blank">FileSystem</a> class provides the core API for file system operations.
 You must provide a block device to back the file system.
 When you declare a file system with a name, you can open files on the file system through the `open` and `fopen` functions.

 ##### Open

 The `open` function creates a connection between a file and a file descriptor.
-Using a string path argument, a file can be opened with a set of option flags.
-The file descriptor can be used by other functions in Mbed OS to track current position in a file, read and write content, and so on.
+Using a string path argument, you can open a file with a set of option flags.
+Other functions in Mbed OS can use the file descriptor to track the current position in a file, read and write content and so on.

 ##### Fopen

-The `fopen` function is similar to the open function above, but associates a stream with the opened file.
+The `fopen` function is similar to the open function above but associates a stream with the opened file.
 This can be helpful when performing mainly sequential read and write operations.
-Although it should be noted that it is important to flush and close the stream to update the file.
+However, it is important to flush and close the stream to update the file.
 This option is weaker when trying to seek through a file often.

 The IEEE C standard specifications for both `open` and `fopen` can provide additional information.

 Existing file systems:

-The [FAT file system](https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/class_fat_file_system.html) is a standard file system.
+The <a href="https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/class_f_a_t_file_system.html" target="_blank">FAT file system</a> is a standard file system.

-The [BlockDevice](https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/class_block_device.html) class provides the underlying API for representing block-based storage that can be used to back a file system.
+The <a href="https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/class_block_device.html" target="_blank">BlockDevice</a> class provides the underlying API for representing block-based storage that you can use to back a file system.
 Mbed OS provides standard interfaces for the more common storage media, and you can extend the BlockDevice class to provide support for unsupported storage.

 Additionally, two utility block devices give you better control over how storage is allocated.
-The [slicing block device](https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/class_slicing_block_device.html) allows you to partition storage into smaller block devices that you can use independently, and the [chaining block device](https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/class_chaining_block_device.html) allows you to chain multiple block devices together and extend the usable amount of storage.
+The <a href="https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/class_slicing_block_device.html" target="_blank">slicing block device</a> allows you to partition storage into smaller block devices that you can use independently, and the <a href="https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/class_chaining_block_device.html" target="_blank">chaining block device</a> allows you to chain multiple block devices together and extend the usable amount of storage.

 <span class="notes">**Note:** Some file systems may provide a format function for cleanly initializing a file system on an underlying block device or require external tools to set up the file system before the first use.</span>